raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 In some cases, you can replace one single global promise with a function that returns fresh promises.
 This happens [in the Tezos project, specifically to provide never-ending promises](https://gitlab.com/tezos/tezos/-/commit/ce926e575aef7d965895e4443abbf9c13918ebc4).

+## Addendum: tiny async lib

+[`tiny-async-lib`](https://github.com/dx3mod/tiny-async-lib) is a small library written by dx3mod which didactically re-implements the core part of Lwt.
+You should read it if you want to build a good mental model of what promises are and how the resolution mechanism propagates information.